Kwaddo/dopher/README.md

 - Realistic floor rendering with gradient darkness based on distance
 - Sprite-based NPCs with transparency and occlusion
 - Interactive NPCs with typewriter-style dialog system
+- Weapon system with muzzle flash effects and recoil animation
+- Enemy health system with damage and death mechanics
+- Ammo management with limited resources
 - Performance-optimized enemy AI with frame distribution
 - Texture caching for dialog text rendering
 - Enemy pathfinding with obstacle avoidance